mocobeta/embcli/packages/embcli-sbert/README.md

 Score: 0.38631855385121966, Document ID: 36, Text: Oscar: Oscar is a distinguished and somewhat opinionated cat, often a grumpy-looking but secretly soft Persian.
 He has his routines and prefers things a certain way but is deeply affectionate with his family.
 Oscar enjoys luxurious naps and will reward his humans with rumbling purrs when properly pampered.

 # multilingual search
-emb search -m sbert/all-MiniLM-L6-v2 -c catcafe -q "一番のいたずら者は誰?"
+emb search -m sbert -c catcafe -q "一番のいたずら者は誰?"
 Found 5 results:
 Score: 0.3771080195010235, Document ID: 68, Text: Xavi: Xavi is an intelligent and agile cat, perhaps a sleek black or Oriental breed, quick on his feet and sharp in mind.
 He enjoys interactive toys that challenge him and loves to explore high places.
 Xavi is affectionate with his family, often engaging them in playful banter or quiet cuddles.
 Score: 0.376757642611273, Document ID: 95, Text: Yoshi: Yoshi is a playful and endearing cat, often with a slightly goofy charm that wins everyone over.
 He loves interactive toys, especially those he can chase and pounce on.
 Yoshi is very affectionate, always eager for a pet or a warm lap, his happy purrs filling the room.